-Disclaimer: the information on this site was accurate when written, but things change and you should always check the General Competition Rules (GCR’s) in the latest version of the Manual of Motorcycle Sport (MoMS) on the Motorcycle Australia website.
+NOTE: the information on this site was accurate when written, but things change and you should always check the General Competition Rules (GCR’s) in the latest version of the Manual of Motorcycle Sport (MoMS) on the Motorcycle Australia website.

 The Mallala Circuit

 The Club conducts its races at Mallala Motorsport Park, 60 Kms north of Adelaide.
 Only a 45 minute drive from the CBD, take the Port Wakefield road and turn off at the signpost after Two Wells.
 The track is just past the town of Mallala (pronounced mal-a-lar).
 The 2.6 Km circuit is flat and has good viewing from vantage points around the track and the grandstands.
 Fuel may not be available at the track so make sure you bring enough.
-Catering is available but the circuit is not serviced by public transport, so if you are driving, please drink responsibly, and watch out for the radar on the way home.
+Catering is available but the circuit is not serviced by public transport, so if you are driving, please drink responsibly.
+And watch out for the radar on the way home.
 For more information on the Mallala circuit (map, facilities, etc) go to www.mallala.com

-Drone video of the Mallala track.
+Watch a Drone video of the Mallala track.

-Who can Ride?
+Who can Race?

 Anyone over 12 who can ride a motorcycle can enter a race or a Junior coaching clinic.
 If you’re under 18 then you will need your parents permission and signatures on the entry form. (see our Juniors page)